julzelements/ftr-julian-scharf/spec.md

    #### Websockets with a separate frontend and backend.

-   - The backend handles the clock logic and the computations.
+   - The backend handles the timer logic and the computations.
-   - The clock fires events across the websocket connection to the frontend.
+   - The timer fires events across the websocket connection to the frontend.
    - Event Listeners on the frontend will update the display.
    - User events like START STOP PAUSE enter number, will be sent in the same manner to the backend.
    - Event listeners on the backend will handle the user input.
      PROS:
    - Distribution.
-You can potentially have multiple front ends connected to the one clock.
+You can potentially have multiple front ends connected to the one timer.
 (If that is a requirement).
    - Separation of concerns.
 Its obvious where the user handling should go and where the calculation logic should go.
 It's not quite MVC.
 It's more Model and View with bits of the controller in both view and model.
    - Probably less work to create this model.
 Less rewriting and chanding of the existing app.
      CONS: